mpcmagill/academic-kickstart/content/post/intro-to-denns.md

 +++

-In this post, I'm going to give a brief overview on using neural networks to learn the solutions of PDE problems directly from the problem statement.
+In this post, I'm going to give a brief introduction to using neural networks to learn the solutions of PDE problems directly from the problem statement.
 If you haven't already, you may want to check out [this post]({{< ref "post/notation-for-denns.md" >}}) on the notation I'm using to discuss general PDEs.
-Throughout the post, I'll also try to provide a roadmap of the literature on this subject, which is a little fragmented.
+I'm also going to provide a roadmap of the relevant literature on this subject, which is a little fragmented.

 ## The basic idea